Last Updated on by

 For the men, the pants are only available in a slim fit so it might be best to try going up a size first.
 The women’s pants have a regular fit and since they stretch a bit too much in some cases, try going down.

-With the combination of nylon and spandex, the pants will fit well around your body and not create any access noise.
+With the combination of stretchy nylon and spandex, the pants will fit well around your body and not create any excess noise.

 No time at all!
-They are ready for an adventure on the day of purchase.
+They are ready for an adventure on the day of purchase with a flexible contoured fit.

 Most definitely.
 They can even be your best friend when you travel a lot because the high level of comfort will be perfect for long flights or otherwise strenuous journeys that require some movement and activity from you.